artigraph/artigraph/README.md

 ## Installation

-Artigraph can be installed from PyPI on python 3.9+ with `pip install arti`.
+Artigraph can be installed from PyPI with `pip install arti`.

 ## Example